kadw108/ANTI_ADWARE_2999.exe/README.md

 ## [Play in Browser Here](https://kanderwund.itch.io/adware2999)

-The final game and its assets are in the `dist` folder, but you'll need to start a local server to play it, if you don't want to play the browser version.
+The final game and its assets* are in the `dist` folder, but you'll need to start a local server to play it, if you don't want to play the browser version.

+*Excluding the song Weary Willow, which does not belong to me and has more specific licensing requirements (see [here](https://msx.horse/res.php)).

 ---